TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 49/Psalms 49.11.md

 ---

-Their inward thought is, [that] their houses [shall continue] for ever, [And] their dwelling-places to all generations; They call their lands after their own names.
+Their inward thought is that their houses will endure forever, and their dwelling places to all generations.
+They name their lands after themselves.